 Finally, Valais hopes that Russian companies and businesses will move to our territory where they will be warmly welcomed, as was the case with the first of such companies which established its premises in 2008.
 Others will indubitably follow suit, given the Canton’s favourable conditions (qualified labour, tax incentives, available infrastructure, support and aid, etc.).

+Do you have statistics on how many Russians reside in Valais?
+And the number of Russian tourists who come to the area?
 As of 2009, there were 194 Russian citizens residing in Valais, up from 119 in 2000.
 Russian tourists spent 73,000 nights in Valais’ hotels over 2008–09.

 There are ever-increasing numbers of Russian tourists in Valais every year, even if they only account for an unwavering percentage of between 1.5% and 2.5% of the Canton’s total tourism market.